HlebPunko/WEB_API/README.md

   + `PUT`(by id) In the parameters enter Id and In `Request body` you need to fill in the fields with new **login** and **password**
   + `POST` (login) In `Request body` you need to fill in the fields with **login** and **password**<br>
 To execute the query/operation, click the **`Execute`** button
++ `Authorize`
+  + When executing `POST` (login), a token is issued, which must be inserted into the field and logged in
+> To check if the WEB API is working, use the following login details
+> + loign : Alex and password : 1111
+> + login : Elena and password : 2222
 ## Authors
 + Hleb Punko
 ## For feedback